IbrahimDayax/freeCodeCamp/Scientific Computing With Python/boilerplate-arithmetic-formatter/README.md

 + 698    -    2    + 43    +  49
 -----    ------    ----    -----
   730     3799      88      172
+'''

-Error Handling
+## Error Handling

-    If there are more than 5 problems in the list, the function returns an error message: "Error: Too many problems."
+If there are more than 5 problems in the list, the function returns an error message: "Error: Too manproblems."
-    If any of the operations are not '+' or '-', the function returns an error message: "Error: Operator must be '+' or '-'."
+If any of the operations are not '+' or '-', the function returns an error message: "Error: Operatomust be '+' or '-'."
-    If any of the operands contain non-digit characters, the function returns an error message: "Error: Numbers must only contain digits."
+If any of the operands contain non-digit characters, the function returns an error message: "ErrorNumbers must only contain digits."
-    If any of the operands are more than 4 digits long, the function returns an error message: "Error: Numbers cannot be more than four digits."
+If any of the operands are more than 4 digits long, the function returns an error message: "ErrorNumbers cannot be more than four digits."